Wixely/ChromeDevToolsMCPSharp/README.md

 # ChromeDevToolsMCPSharp

 A standalone C# **MCP (Model Context Protocol) server** that drives **Chrome via the Chrome DevTools Protocol** over Streamable HTTP.
 Uses [PuppeteerSharp](https://github.com/hardkoded/puppeteer-sharp) (.NET port of puppeteer-core) to attach to a running Chrome (`--remote-debugging-port`) or launch one under server control.

-This server is independent of (but in the same product family as) [PlaywrightMCPSharp](../PlaywrightMCPSharp).
 The focus here is **attaching to a debuggable Chrome instance** and exposing the CDP-level tool surface — pages, console, network, performance, emulation, cookies — rather than launching a fresh automation profile.

 ## Features